Eggwite/Change-SSH-Port/README.md

 - Restart the SSH service to apply the new configuration.
 - If the restart fails, restore the original configuration and restart the service.

-# If you've read this far, why not give it a star?
-Create a PR to imporve my shoddy code.
+# 💖 If you've read this far, why not give it a star?
+Maybe create a PR to improve my shoddy code.